WrobelOlka/portfolio/README.md

 My Tester's Portfolio
 # About me

 Hi!
 My name is Aleksandra Wroblewska.
 Some time ago I became fascinated by programs and applications that make everyday life and work easier.
-Some of them save lives, others eliminate barriers and obstacles,many help achieve goals and dreams.
+Some of them save lives, others eliminate barriers and obstacles, many help achieve goals and dreams.
 I really want to participate in creating such tools and technologies.
 That is why I decided to develop my competences as a software tester because testing, detecting errors and their causes contributes to ensuring their quality.

 I’m an environmental protection specialist by education, it is also my passion.
 I'm also a sailor, this is also my great adventure and passion.
 My dream is to become the best QA and be able to use my passions, knowledge and experience during testing.